Opinion | Biden delivers a clarion call for democracy. Now bring it home.

 Biden once more reminds us how fortunate we are to have an experienced diplomat and energetic proponent of our democratic alliances in the Oval Office and representing us abroad, rather than Putin’s poodle, who amplified Russian propaganda and gnawed at the ties that bind the United States and Europe.
 Several further aspects of Biden’s speech, the best delivered and most emotional of his presidency, deserve emphasis.

-For starters, Russia’s actual defeat — not simply a moral victory or one without subjugation of Ukraine — is in the realm of reality.
+For starters, Russia’s actual defeat — not simply a partial victory or one without subjugation of Ukraine — is in the realm of reality.
 Russia seems to be turning from Kyiv, focusing on the Donbas, two regions of which were under control of Putin surrogates before the invasion.
 In other words, Putin may soon realize that his dream of rebuilding the Russian empire has failed, at least for now.
 If he’s looking to claim a much smaller victory, count this as a true David and Goliath story, a remarkable triumph of a democratic people.

 Also, Biden was careful to warn that the battle for democracy won’t be brief.
 The Cold War took more than 40 years to win.
 In using the moment to rally NATO and to declare its goal of energy independence from Russia, Biden puts meat on the bones of his “America is back” slogan.
 But the sacrifices (higher energy prices, slower economic growth) require patience, something not usually abundant in American politics.